paulhibbitts/test-docsify-this/README.md

 * [zoom-images](#zoom-images)

 ##### browser-tab-title
-Set a custom title on Browser tab for your web Pages with the optional **browser-tab-title** parameter, for example:
+Set a custom title on Browser tab for your web pages with the optional **browser-tab-title** parameter, for example:
 https://paulhibbitts.github.io/test-docsify-this?basePath=https://raw.githubusercontent.com/paulhibbitts/demo-grav-open-matter-course-hub/master/pages/04.resources&homepage=page.md&browser-tab-title=Resources Please note to use titles with spaces they must be [encoded](https://meyerweb.com/eric/tools/dencoder/), so "My Page" would be "My%20Page".

 ##### edit-link